Datseris/bad-scientific-talk/README.md

 * Make sure you include screenshots of title+abstract of published papers of yours in every slide.
 It doesn't have to be relevant to the slide.
 * When in an international conference, show off your multi-cultural background.
 For example, have the headings of the slides in Russian, or use German sentences in text.
 The audience will not be confused, but rather impressed by your background!

+### Acronyms

+Acronyms serve two very important purposes: Firstly, you can heavily compress your slides saving valuable space for even more figures and text.
+Secondly they create that unique in-group feeling as soon as people from the audience recognize acronyms only known by experts.
+People not familiar with some acronyms will enjoy the fun guessing what is meant.
+Don't waste your precious time explaining the acronyms, as it would spoil the fun anyway.

+You will immediately recognize the positive effect of lots of acronyms on the atmosphere during the talk.

 ## Results & Messages
 * Key messages are overrated.
 Instead of boiling your work into simple to understand concepts, list every single result you had in the last 10 years.